danchoi/soywiki/README.markdown

 If your Vim has `netrw`, you can open a hyperlink directly in same Vim window by putting the cursor at the beginning of a hyperlink and typing `gf`, or `C-w f` if you want to open the webpage in a split window.
 See `:help netrw` for more information.

+Tip: I personally like using `netrw` (configured to use elinks) a lot more than using a conventional web browser, because it lets me keep all my URL bookmarks in text files and open, clip, and annotate them all in Vim.

 ## WikiLink autocompletion